REVIEW OF THE SEASON – YEAR 2026

 The broad objectives of the League include increased player participation, increased number of technical officials, increased media involvement, increased intensity of the game and performance of players, improved quality of competitions, and strict observance of the Code of Conduct.

-Media coverage has been tremendous as usual, and although statistics are not available in respect of airtime on all three of our local television stations, feedback suggests that airtime was relatively generous.
+Media coverage has been tremendous as usual and although statistics are not available in respect of airtime on all three of our local television stations, feedback suggests that airtime was relatively generous.
 TTT and CNC3 were extremely engaging.
-Regarding print media, two scrap books were used, which is great given the challenges.
-Certainly, this standard is being maintained.
+Regarding print media, we lost the coverage of Newsday which closed soon after the Season began.
+However, the Guardian and the Express gave adequate coverage.
+In respect of social media, the League’s Facebook page and the pages of interested bloggers also represented in abundance.
+Again, two scrap books were used for newspaper clippings but the second was not filled given the closure of Newsday.

-A decision was taken at the AGM 2024, to include male players in the COURTS Knockout and Mixed teams Knockout on the Closing Day.
-Consequently, male players were allowed registration on each team but only two were allowed on court during the game.
-As expected, the presence of male players on court brought about different playing strategies which sometimes led to greater intensity and fun for all involved, especially the spectators.
+Male players did not participate in the COURTS Knockout but they played in the Mixed teams Knockout on the Closing Day.
+As expected, the presence of male players on court in this event and during the course of the Season when they played among themselves, brought about different playing strategies which sometimes led to greater intensity and fun for all involved, especially the spectators.

-There were a few breaches of our Code of Conduct this year.
-The umpires on occasion, needed to suspend players for serious on-court infringements but generally, umpires maintained good control of both on-court and team-bench behavior.
-As previously mentioned, there were a few defaulting games amounting to about two percent of the number of matches played.
-Teams paid the penalty and apologies were made to stakeholders.
+There were a few slight breaches of our Code of Conduct this year.
+The umpires on occasion, needed to suspend players for on-court infringements.
+Generally, umpires maintained good control of both on-court and team-bench behavior.

 CHALLENGES